 For Garnier, a global L'Oréal brand, earning a Leaping Bunny designation required careful inspection across its more than 500 international suppliers, who source more than 3,000 ingredients from around the world — which is to say, it was a process.
 "It has taken many months," explained Michelle Thew, CEO of Cruelty Free International, in a recent press release.
 "But Garnier have diligently reviewed every supplier and source and we are completely confident with the results."

 More than an important step towards ending animal testing across the cosmetics industry, Garnier's commitment also offers all shoppers a new sense of transparency.
-Now, whether you're buying boxed hair color or an eye cream that's actually affordable, you can also have peace of mind knowing that no animals were harmed at any point in the production line.
+Now, whether you're buying boxed hair colour or an eye cream that's actually affordable, you can also have peace of mind knowing that no animals were harmed at any point in the production line.